cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 If an application developer would like to check the sender of funds before the message is executed they can register a pre message handler.
 If the message is called by a user the pre message handler will be called with the custom logic.
-If the sender is not allowed to send funds the premessage handler can return an error and the message will not be executed.
+If the sender is not allowed to send funds the pre-message handler can return an error and the message will not be executed.

-> Note: This is different from the antehandler and posthandler we have today.
+> Note: This is different from the ante-handler and post-handler we have today.
 These will still exist in the same form.

 A module can register handlers for any or all message(s), this allows for modules to be extended without the need to fork.

-A module will implement the below for a premessage hook:
+A module will implement the below for a pre-message hook:

 ```golang
 package core_appmodule